 The City plans to continue to hold Stormwater Committee Meetings to discuss implementation of the Stormwater Management Plan.
-Future meetings will include the Department of Development Services, the Office of Sustainability and the MDC (once a Memorandum of Understanding has been approved).
-The MDC Household Hazardous Waste Collection Event is scheduled for October 26, 2024.
+Future meetings will include the Department of Development Services, the Office of Sustainability, the Office of Community Engagement, Health and Human Services, the Corporation Counsel, and the MDC.
+The MDC Household Hazardous Waste Collection Event is scheduled for October 25, 2025.